Quick Sumup – Mounia as a new author at Tom Hemp’s

 - CBD and THC come from the same plant but act on different receptors in the body and brain

-- CBD can actually lessen or neutralise the psychoactive effects of THC
+- CBD can actually lessen or neutralize the psychoactive effects of THC

 Wow!
 That’s a lot of information to stomach… let’s call it quits for now.